 Height: 78 inches

-Unlike most tents made with polyester or nylon, the Mesa is made with canvas and pitched with carbon steel poles for extra durability.
+Unlike most tents made with polyester or nylon, the Mesa is made with cotton canvas and pitched with carbon steel poles for extra durability.

-Instead, this tent would be best suited for extended family camping or festival camping.
+At 70 pounds, it’s bulky but the toughest tent that we’ve picked out, best for extended family camping or festival camping.

 Its most impressive features include highly waterproof fabric and the ability to withstand high winds.